Anti-discrimination policy

 What we expect from you

-Your role within JEX in combating discrimination consists of:
+Your role at JEX combating discrimination includes:

 - Be alert to requests from clients that are discriminatory in nature.
 You recognize such requests and do not cooperate with them.